 - Used matches

-- Ashes from the fireplace, barbecue grill, or outdoor fire pits (in moderation)
+- Ashes from untreated wood burned in the fireplace, grill, or outdoor fire pits (in very small amounts)

 - Grass clippings